photon-collider/personal_blog_svelte/src/lib/articles/my-first-elixir-program.md

 The last time I worked with a functional programming language was when, as an undergraduate student at Cornell, I took the [CS 3110](https://cornellcswiki.gitlab.io/classes/CS3110.html) course on functional programming using [OCaml](https://ocaml.org/).
 During that period, I realized that utilizing concepts such as pattern matching and the pipe operator enhanced the readability of my code.
 Hence, I was looking forward to revisiting these concepts once more.

 In this post, I will share my experience of putting together my first Elixir program.
 The objective for this program is to provide a pipeline for preprocessing photographs I've taken to share in the photography section of my website.
-To provide some context, the photo files in question are 24-megapixel JPEG files that need to be resized to be displayed optimally on the web.
+To provide some context, the photo files in question are 24-megapixel JPEG files that need to be resized to be displayed optimally on the web by using [responsive features](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images#how_do_you_create_responsive_images) of the `img` tag in HTML.
 I'll also need to create [webp](https://developers.google.com/speed/webp) equivalents as these tend to be more lightweight than their jpeg counterparts.

+You can find the code for this project [in this Github repository](https://github.com/photon-collider/imag_proc).
 As I go over my code, I will assume you are a beginner to programming in Elixir but have experience with other programming languages such as JavaScript or Python.

 ## Setting Up Elixir